lsst-sitcom/sitcomtn-037/index.rst

 The requirements for Catcher were spelled out in the original FAFF report and will not be repeated here, however, it is essentially a service that monitors the control system for specific events and or situations, launches a detailed analysis when those events occur, then produce artifacts and/or alarms when required.
+The Catcher is a name that has been assigned to the group of required functionalities and is not necessarily the suggested name for the required tool.
-An example of this would be if excessive jitter is seen in the telescope encoders that are possibly degrading image quality.
+An example of a functionality requiring the use of the Catcher would be if excessive jitter is seen in the telescope encoders that are indicative of an external driving force (e.g. vibration) during a slew.
-In general, the Catcher is for analyses that are NOT associated with images, which would be done via the OCPS or the Rapid Analysis Framework.
+If one was only interested in image quality, then this analysis could be calculated when an image is taken via the Rapid Analysis framework.
+There are many effects need to be acted on that are independent images, and therefore utilize the Catcher.
-It is also not required to act on results generated by Rapid Analysis, as this would be accomplished using the `analysis_tools` package.
+Lastely, it should be noted that the Catcher is not required to act on results generated by Rapid Analysis, as this would be accomplished using the `analysis_tools` package.
-Note that the Catcher is a name that has been assigned to the group of required functionalities and is not necessarily the suggested name for the required tool.

 As part of the FAFFv2 effort, other architectures besides a CSC have been explored, specifically using Flux scripts and the InfluxDB architecture, which is designed to do perform analogous use-cases.
 The Catcher high-level design work is being documented in `a technote <tstn-034.lsst.io>`_.